pheymann/rest-refactoring-test/README.md

 Here, we create a test for a *GET* endpoint `/rest/hello/:name` which is currently provided by the refactored REST service on `refactored-rest.com` and the old version on `old-rest.com`.
 The library will create a request with random `name` and `age` and send it to both services.
-It will then compare the responses and log possible differences.
+It will then remove the `"service-tracing-id"` key with value from the response Json and compare the responses and log possible differences.
 This step is repeated 100 times as configured.

 Besides the random generation or selection of values you are also able to load data from a database, e.g. if you need existing user ids.